How Psychopaths Choose & Groom Their Victims

 • This grooming process is often very slow and subtle, with the smarter psychopaths able to put up an image of themselves as very kind, sweet, even innocent.
 This can be very difficult to see through unless you know what to look for.

-• See our articles on the psychopathic bond for more on this initial process of getting you addicted to them.
+• See our article on the psychopathic bond for more on this initial process of getting you addicted to them.

 The Idealize Devalue Discard Cycle